Why choose an investment ISA over a cash ISA?

 Savers have traditionally preferred cash ISAs as they offer a guaranteed return.
 Each comes with a payable interest rate, which, although variable, tends to deliver slow and steady growth.

-However, with UK interests so low at present and inflation tottering above the 2% mark, the buying power of your cash savings is actually eroding in real terms every year.
-That means keeping your money in cash isn’t the risk-free option people often think it is, and it’s not a fantasy to expect interest rates to remain below inflation over the next decade.
+However, with UK interest rates consistently low and the prevailing level of inflation hovering around the 1% mark, the buying power of your cash savings is actually eroding in real terms every year.
+While cash continues to not keep pace with inflation, keeping your money in cash isn’t the risk-free option people often think it is, and it’s not a fantasy to expect interest rates to remain below inflation for the foreseeable future.

 While it’s impossible to predict how the stock market will perform, it’s important to think about how you can best utilise your ISA allowance.
 A stocks and shares ISA may be a slightly riskier proposition, but if you’re looking to maximise your returns long term, it could be a better alternative to cash.